Skip to main content

 (6) A prison term imposed as part of a risk reduction sentence under section 2929.143 of the Revised Code.

-The aggregate days of credit earned by an inmate sentenced under House Bill 86 of the 129th General Assembly for an offense committed on or after September 30, 2011 shall not exceed eight per cent of the total number of days in the inmate's stated prison term, provided that the one-time credit described in paragraphs (A) and (H) of this rule, if earned by an inmate, shall not be included in determining whether that inmate's aggregate days of credit exceed that limit.
+The aggregate days of monthly credit earned by an inmate sentenced under House Bill 86 of the 129th General Assembly for an offense committed on or after September 30, 2011 shall not exceed fifteen per cent of the total number of days in the inmate's stated prison term, provided that the credit described in paragraph (A) of this rule, if earned by an inmate, shall not be included in determining whether that inmate's aggregate days of credit exceed that limit.

 Supplemental Information